 As the Minister of Health, Marisol Touraine, stated at the time: "Il ne s'agit pas de créer un nouveau droit mais de garantir les droits existants.
 Nous voulons faciliter la vie de millions de Français qui doivent engager d'importantes démarches administratives alors que ces droits leurs sont acquis."

-The Couverture Universelle Maladie (CMU), which formerly protected those not covered through employment/business-based schemes, has been abolished.
+The Couverture Universelle Maladie (CMU), which formerly protected those not covered through employment/business-based schemes, was abolished with the introduction of PUMa.

-The CMU-Complémentaire, for those on a low income who pay no charge remains in place, although it is now called the Complémentaire Santé Solidaire (CSS).
+The former CMU-Complémentaire, for those on a low income who pay no charge remains in place, although it is now called the Complémentaire Santé Solidaire (CSS).

 As far as expatriates are concerned, access to the system for early retirees is complex, as you can read at Health Insurance for Early Retirees in France.

 The same applies to those on long-term disability benefits from their home country and cross-border workers, if they hold an S1 certificate.

 Entitlement to access has historically depended on legal residence of at least three months duration, although ostensibly a five-year residency rule remains in place for EEA early retirees.

 As the regulations state: 'La Puma ne modifie pas les dispositions règlementaires existantes applicable aux migrants qu’ils soient permanents ou du passage pour UE/EEE ou Suisse ou non-EEA.'

 3.2.
 Family Members

-Hitherto, spouses and other family members had been attached to the insurance regime of their partner as a 'dependant' in order to obtain their health cover.
+Hitherto, spouses and other family members had been attached to the insurance regime of their partner as a 'dependent' in order to obtain their health cover.

 This system of 'ayant droits' has been abolished by PUMA, so that all eligible persons have been granted an individual right to healthcare, which they will maintain for their lifetime.